FraterCCCLXIII/kosmo/README.md

 # Kosmo OS UI Kit

-A cross-platform, AI-first operating system GUI framework that can be used across devices, contexts, and operating systems (desktop, mobile, watch, etc).
+A cross-platform, AI-first operating system GUI framework built with vanilla JavaScript that can be used across devices, contexts, and operating systems (desktop, mobile, watch, etc).
 The framework is designed to be AI-first, allowing AI to access all aspects of the OS front-end and back-end.

 ## Project Overview